 Flexi lead for puppies

-I then move on to look at the Flexi lead, as this is a great way to offer initial movement in public when on the ground and to remain in control and carry out short recalls as can be seen in video 9, the puppy recall.
-The Flexi brand of retractable leads are extremely well and have a nice intuitive button action to stop the line and then wind it back in.
+I then move on to look at the Flexi lead, as this is a great way to offer initial movement in public when on the ground and to remain in control and carry out short recalls as can be seen in Video 9, The Puppy Recall.
+The Flexi brand of retractable leads is extremely well made and have a nice intuitive button action to stop the line and then wind it back in.
 The Flexi brand is also including an attachment for a light or poo bag roll, which is thoughtful and useful.
 8 metres is a good length for a young dog.
+Please note that Flexi leads are not the best in all situations, but from early stages with a small dog can be an excellent tool.

 Crating a puppy